IRIS: A Real-World Benchmark for Inverse Recovery and Identification of Physical Dynamic Systems from Monocular Video: VLM Prompting Strategies and Ablations

-Table~\ref{tab:vlm_conf_temporal} shows the confusion matrix for temporal-reasoning VLM on Delfys75.
-The primary failure is free\_fall being predicted as pendulum (10/15): a ball shrinking in apparent size is visually indistinguishable from an object receding in oscillatory motion when only 5 frames are shown without metric scale context.
+Table~\ref{tab:vlm_conf_temporal} reproduces the confusion matrix for the temporal-reasoning VLM on Delfys75, included here for convenience when reading the prompting discussion above.
+The primary failure mode is free\_fall being predicted as pendulum (10 out of 15 videos): a ball shrinking in apparent size as it falls away from the camera is visually indistinguishable from an object receding in oscillatory motion when only 5 frames are shown without metric scale context. dropped\_ball is confused with free\_fall (5 of 15) for a symmetric reason: both show a ball at increasing pixel displacement, and the direction (lateral vs.\ depth-wise) is only apparent from late frames.
+LED, sliding block, and Torricelli classify without error due to unambiguous visual signatures (brightness change, translational inclined motion, water level decrease).